TopHillRobotics/quadruped-robot-docs/docs/source/helloworld.rst

 The Hello World demo (``demo/demo_hellowold``) is also a good exaple to understand the deployment of our code on a real quadruped robot.
 Here, we also use a Unitree A1 quadruped robot to explain the process.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-In Simulation<helloworldsim.rst>
+In Simulation <helloworldsim.rst>

-In Real Environemt<helloworldreal.rst>
+In Real Environemt <helloworldreal.rst>